CNN chief Walton to leave ratings-starved network

 CNN Worldwide President Jim Walton said on Friday he is leaving the once-dominant cable news network, which has struggled in the ratings race in recent years.

 Phil Kent, chief executive of Turner Broadcasting, will begin a search for a new president, the network said.
-Walton is departing on December 31.
+He is departing on December 31.

 "CNN needs new thinking.
 That starts with a new leader who brings a different perspective, different experiences and a new plan," said Walton, 54, president since 2003.